 This means the bearded dragon is much lighter in color than the standard variant.

-The scales, nails, and eyes are also much lighter in the hypomorph compared to the “normal” bearded dragon.
+The scales, nails, and eyes are much lighter in the hypomorph than the “normal” bearded dragon.

 Check out this breeding chart for how hypo beardies are bred.

 |Normal||100% Normal||100% Het-Hypo||50% Normal 50% Het-Hypo|